|

 Use Msconfig from Windows

-98 for changing settings
+98 for changing settings Msconfig from Windows 98 will

-Msconfig from Windows 98 will work in all versions of Windows 95.
+work in all versions of Windows 95.
+It can be run from the

-It can be run from the desktop, but should be placed in the Windows\System
+desktop, but should be placed in the Windows\System folder and the

 |